Like and Follow us on Facebook!

 USS NICHOLSON DD-442 Ship History

-The third Nicholson III (DD-442) was laid down 1 November 1939 by Boston Naval Shipyard; launched 31 May 1940; sponsored by Mrs. S. A. Bathriek, a great-grandaughter of Samuel Nicholson; and commissioned 3 June 1941, Comdr.
-J. S. Keating in command.
+The third Nicholson (DD-442) was laid down 1 November 1939 by Boston Naval Shipyard; launched 31 May 1940; sponsored by Mrs. S. A. Bathrick, a great-grandaughter of Samuel Nicholson; and commissioned 3 June 1941, Comdr.
+J S Keating in command.

 In August 1944 Nicholson joined the 3d Fleet in the Marshalls.
 She screened fast carriers in raids on the Bonins, Formosa, and the Philippines, supporting the invasion of the Palaus and the neutralization of Yap.
 Returning to the Philippines, her group assisted the 7th Fleet during the invasion of Leyte and the decisive Battle for Leyte Gulf, from which Nicholson sailed for a Seattle overhaul.